admariner/first-bot-for-reddit/docs/README.md

 ### Features

 This bot runs on the local machine from command line.
-It performs actions based on user commands, but it can be modified to perform autonomously.
+It performs actions based on user commands, but it can be modified to perform autonomously (to make a _true_ bot, modify it to work autonomously).
 These are the specific actions this bot knows how to perform:

 - **Reading hot posts** — Read trending posts from your favorite subreddits
 - **Reading posts from specific subreddits** — Enter subreddit name and see what is hot in that subreddit